kumar-lakshmanan/our-py-lib/PyOneApplication/README.md

-PyOne - Help
+#PyOne - Help
-Kumaresan - Nov 18 2017
+##Kumaresan - Nov 18 2017

+##### Index
+-About PyOne
+-First time runner steps
+-Other Points

+##### About PyOne

+The PyOne - Kumar's experimental project for rapid automation of frequent windows activities.
+Kind of swiss knife for developers.
+Got some ideas for it?
+Share with me kaymatrixgmail.com.

-First time runner setup
+######First time runner setup

 - delete 'config.ini' file if present
 - make sure no 'argument' attach to exe